-Travel nurses in Canada make significantly more money than staff nurses.
-As of March 2017, Payscale.com reports that the average pay for a registered nurse in Canada is $32.86 per hour.
-A typical rate for a travel nurse is $45 per hour and can go as high as $55 with experience and in certain areas.
-On top of the attractive hourly pay, many agencies offer per-diem pay for housing and meals.
-If your job sends you to a northern or isolated area, you can earn an additional tax-free allowance to offset the cost of living in these places.
-Like a staff nurse, you’ll work a full-time schedule that typically consists of either three 12-hour shifts or five eight-hour shifts per week, and you’ll earn overtime pay for anything above that.
+Travel nurses in Canada often make significantly more money than staff nurses, at an average of $31.78 per hour, as of 2018.
+Many agencies offer per-diem pay for housing and meals.
+If your job sends you to a northern or isolated area, you may earn an additional tax-free allowance to offset the cost of living in these places.
+Like staff nurses, travel nurses typically work a full-time schedule that consists of either three 12-hour shifts or five 8-hour shifts per week, and you can earn overtime pay for anything above that.

-The reason why travel nurses make so much more than staff nurses is simple supply and demand.
-The need for travel nurses is surging, and the number of nurses willing to take these positions is insufficient to meet the demand.
-Agencies offer higher pay to entice nurses to give these jobs a second look.
-Another benefit of supply and demand being out of balance is you know you’ll have job security.
-Workers in other fields live with the constant worry of layoffs, but travel nurses know that even if a specific job doesn’t work out, they’ll have multiple agencies vying for their services.
+Why does travel nursing pay so much better than staff nursing?
+Supply and demand are a couple of the reasons, along with a need for remotely located nursing jobs.
+While the need for travel nurses rises constantly, the number of nurses willing to take these positions proves insufficient to meet the demand, so healthcare agencies offer higher pay to entice nurses to give these jobs a second look.
+Job security serves as another benefit of this unbalanced supply and demand.
+Workers in other fields often worry about layoffs, but travel nurses know that even if a specific job doesn’t work out, they have multiple agencies vying for their services.

-Aside from being a pilot, a flight attendant, or in the military, how many jobs pay you to travel and see new places?
-If you’re a new graduate who’s just starting a professional career, a travel job gives you great way to try out different parts of the country and possibly figure out where you’d like to settle down one day.
+Aside from careers as pilots, flight attendants, or military personnel, how many jobs pay you to travel and see new places?
+If you just graduated and don’t want to start a professional career, a travel job gives you a great way to try out different parts of the country and possibly figure out where you want to settle down one day.
 Maybe you’ve lived your entire life in the same area and never considered if you’d be happier somewhere else.
 A travel assignment lets you expand your horizons and find your spot.
-Best of all, if you find yourself unhappy somewhere, you have the flexibility to contact the agency and have them send you somewhere else.
-Travel nursing jobs are in high demand and offer fantastic pay, strong job security, and flexibility.
-If you’re not tied down to one location, consider the benefits of taking a position like this.
+Best of all, if you find yourself unhappy in one place, you have the flexibility to contact the agency and have them send you somewhere else.
+While Canada considers most travel nurses employees of the agencies that hire them, Quebec has programs and incentives geared toward tempting independent nurse contractors to work there.